theBlackBoxSociety/CodeCrashCourses/max.md

 ### 02_maxObjects.maxpat
 * Objects, Messages, UI-objecten; Bang, Toggle, Integer & Float
 * Messages
-The message box contains a variable (a value, a list of values, text, ...) typed into it.
-You can change that (with the patcher window unlocked).
-When you click or bang it it will send the message down a patch cord to another Max object.
 * Logic
 * Variables: werken met de tokens $1, $2, etc.
 * De verschillende onderdelen van MAX